nikialeksey/nullfree/readme.md

 if (some != null) { ... }
 if (other == null) { ... }
 ```
-It's ok, if you use it, `NullPointerException` does not throw in this place, so you can add option to **nullfree**
+It's ok, if you use it, `NullPointerException` does not throw in this place, so you can add option to **Nullfree**
 plugin for skipping such nulls:

 ### Gradle plugin